zoenglinghou/gazebo_joint_torsional_spring_plugin/README.md

 # Gazebo Joint Torsional Spring Plugin

 This Gazebo/ROS plugin allows you to easily add a torsional spring to your robot in Gazebo.
+It supports Gazebo 9+ (ROS Noetic)

 ### Installation